Coronavirus in Pennsylvania: 4,035 new cases, 40 new deaths reported

 - Approximately 21% are ages 50-64; and

+Increases among 19 to 24-year-olds from April to present in November are available below:

-- NC – Approximately 7 percent of cases in April to approximately 23 percent of cases so far in November;
+- NC – Approximately 7 percent of cases in April to nearly 23 percent of cases so far in November;

 - SE – Nearly 5 percent of cases in April to 11 percent of cases so far in November;

-- SW – Approximately 5 percent of cases in April to 10 percent of cases so far in November;
+- SW – Approximately 5 percent of cases in April to nearly 11 percent of cases so far in November;

-- NW – Nearly 7 percent of cases in April to nearly 11 percent of cases so far in November; and
+- NW – Nearly 7 percent of cases in April to approximately 11 percent of cases so far in November; and

-In nursing and personal care homes, there are 27,333 resident cases of COVID-19 and 5,849 cases among employees, for a total of 33,182 at 1,115 distinct facilities.
-Out of the total deaths, 5,906 have occurred in residents from nursing or personal care facilities.
+In nursing and personal care homes, there are 27,729 resident cases of COVID-19, and 5,879 cases among employees, for a total of 33,608 at 1,115 distinct facilities in63 counties.
+Out of our total deaths, 5,907 have occurred in residents from nursing or personal care facilities.
 A county breakdown can be found here.

 More stories from WKBN.com: